Vieuxnorris/ConnectFour_MCTS/README.md

 - `game.py`: file containing the class of the game
 - `monte_carlo.py`: file containing the class of the MCTS algorithm
 - `node.py`: file containing the class of the node of the search tree

+## Future improvements
+- Add a neural network to improve the MCTS algorithm
+- Add a GUI to play the game